Consolidating 24 Schedules to a Single GSA Schedule

 Cooperative Purchasing: Cooperative Purchasing allows state and local government to purchase from GSA IT Schedule 70 and GSA Security Schedule 84.
 According to Stephanie Shutt, Cooperative Purchasing will apply at the appropriate category level and will not expand under the single GSA Schedule.

-Transaction Data Reporting (TDR): TDR allows contractors to trade the Price Reductions Clause for monthly reporting.
+Transactional Data Reporting (TDR): TDR allows contractors to trade the Price Reductions Clause for monthly reporting.
 It’s currently in the midst of a 3-year pilot and only applies to certain Schedules/SINs.
 According to Stephanie Shutt, as with Cooperative Purchasing, TDR will apply at the category level and will not yet roll out across all categories.